Key Facts

 - If your cramps don’t get better with over-the-counter medicine, you should see your health care provider.

-Menstrual periods can be light and easy for some teens and young women, but for others, they can be heavy and/or accompanied by painful cramps.
-Cramps can be a big reason why girls are absent from school, why they miss sport practices, and why they may avoid social events with their friends.
+Menstrual periods can be light and easy for some teens, but for others, they can be heavy and/or accompanied by painful cramps.
+Cramps can be a big reason why teens may miss school, skip sport practices, or avoid hanging out with friends.

 What is Dysmenorrhea?